mindee/doctr/docs/source/models.rst

 *Disclaimer: both FUNSD subsets combine have 199 pages which might not be representative enough of the model capabilities*

 FPS (Frames per second) is computed this way: we instantiate the predictor, we warm-up the model and then we measure the average speed of the end-to-end predictor on the datasets, with a batch size of 1.
+We used a c5.x12large from AWS instances (CPU Xeon Platinum 8275L) to perform experiments.

 Two-stage approaches
 ^^^^^^^^^^^^^^^^^^^^